mywwyx26/ROIs-From-Activity/README.md

-github doesn't allow files larger than 25mb so all the other files are in google drive, this is just for the code that i need to keep updating
+github doesn't allow files larger than 25mb so all the other files are saved locally, this is just for the code that i need to keep updating

+how to use:
+- option 1: run main.py only
+- option 2: run readfiles.py, wait for it to finish, then run findrois.py

 file descriptions:
 - main.py: runs readfiles and findrois on all files in the inputs folder, saves .svg files to output folder